-Applicants are required to own or have access to a laptop computer with a privacy screen.
-Laptops are suggested to have a minimum of the following: 2.0 GHz or greater processor, Window 7 or later/MacOSX10.6 operating system, 4 GB RAM, 120 GB hard drive, and Built-in LAN and 802.11n Wi-Fi.
+All students are required to own or have access to a laptop computer with a privacy screen.
+Laptops are suggested to have a minimum of the following: 2.0GHx or greater processor, Windows 7 or later/MacOSX10.6 operating system, 4GB RAM, 120 GB hard drive, and Built-in LAN and 802.11n Wi-Fi.